mongodb/terraform-provider-mongodbatlas/website/docs/r/cluster.html.markdown

 -> **NOTE:** Groups and projects are synonymous terms.
 You may find group_id in the official documentation.

--> **NOTE:** A network container is created for a cluster to reside in if one does not yet exist in the project.
-To  use this automatically created container with another resource, such as peering, the `container_id` is exported after creation.
+-> **NOTE:** A network container is created for a cluster to reside in.
+To use this container with another resource, such as peering, reference the computed`container_id` attribute on the cluster.

--> **NOTE:** If you need to get an existing container ID see the [How-To Guide](https://registry.terraform.io/providers/mongodb/mongodbatlas/latest/docs/guides/howto-guide.html).

 ~> **IMPORTANT:**
 <br> &#8226; New Users: If you are not already using `mongodbatlas_cluster` for your deployment we recommend starting with the [`mongodbatlas_advanced_cluster`](https://registry.terraform.io/providers/mongodb/mongodbatlas/latest/docs/resources/advanced_cluster).  `mongodbatlas_advanced_cluster` has all the same functionality as `mongodbatlas_cluster` but also supports multi-cloud clusters.